CloudlyFog/BankSystem7/BankSystem7/docs/README.md

 # Bank system 7
 This library provides opportunities for using likeness of bank system.
 You can handle not only users but also other models like banks, cards and etc.

-### Updates in version 0.4.8
+### Updates in version 0.4.9
-- Added OptionsUpdater that lets update options special for service.
+- Moved settings from BankServiceOptions and ServiceConfiguration to ServicesSettings.
+It includes EnsureCreated, EnsureDeleted, Ensured, InitializeAccess, Connection and method SetConnection.
+- Changed class UpdateOptions to non-generic class.
 ****
 # Documentation